discordjs/guide/guide/popular-topics/embeds.md

 ### Notes

-- To display fields inline you need at least two consecutive fields set to `inline`
+- To display fields side-by-side, you need at least two consecutive fields set to `inline`
-- By default up to 3 fields will display inline, if a thumbnail is set this will change to 2
+- By default, up to 3 fields will display inline.
+If a thumbnail is set, this will change to 2
 - The timestamp will automatically adjust the timezone depending on the user's device
 - Mentions of any kind will only render correctly in field values and descriptions
 - Mentions in embeds will not trigger a notification
-- Embeds allow masked links (`[Guide](https://discordjs.guide/)`) but only in field values and descriptions
+- Embeds allow masked links (e.g. `[Guide](https://discordjs.guide/)`), but only in field values and descriptions

 ### Embed preview

 Here is an example of what an embed may look like.
 We will go over their construction in the next part of this guide.

 ![Embed preview](/assets/img/ooaOAeu.png)

-<tip>If you want to instantly preview what your embed will look like, check out [this site](https://leovoel.github.io/embed-visualizer/)!</tip>

 ## Using the RichEmbed constructor